kevincostello/fe-react-refresher-retake/README.md

 ### Question 1

-The code above gives us a TypeError: `Cannot read property 'name' of undefined`.
+Running the code gives us a TypeError: `Cannot read property 'name' of undefined`.

 Why are we getting this TypeError and how could we fix it?

-Consider _what_ is undefined in this case then you can follow it through to find out why.
+_hint:_ Consider _what_ is undefined in this case then you can follow it through to find out why.

 ---